Heavy snow set to hit UK as Met Office issues New Year weather warning

 Temperatures elsewhere are expected to be 4-6C from New Year’s Day and there is a yellow health alert in place.

+In the last few days of this year and the first few of the next, temperatures are set to drop to as low as -2C in some places overnight, and to only reach as high as 8C during the day.

-The Met Office said the final days of 2025 will not be “particularly fantastic”, with temperatures of 7-8C, but things will take a turn as 2026 arrives.
+The Met Office said the final days of 2025 will not be “particularly fantastic”, but the weather will take a turn as 2026 arrives.

 Forecaster Dan Stroud said: “We’re losing this sort of settled but chilly conditions, and bringing in something a little bit more showery with more wintry hazards in the forecast, particularly for the north of the country.”

-The UKHSA said the UK may also see “impacts on younger people” and there will likely be an “increase in demand for health services” across the regions.

-Other impacts include “temperatures inside places like hospitals and care homes dropping below the levels recommended for assessing health risks”, and “challenges keeping indoor temperatures at the recommended 18C leading to more risk to vulnerable people”, the UKHSA said.
+The UKHSA warned there will likely be an increase in demand for health services across the regions.
+With even younger people potentially impacted by the weather, it said that a drop in temperature leads to more risks for vulnerable people, while a fall in places like hospitals and care homes could bring it below the levels recommended for assessing health risks.

-It also warned of staffing issues due to external factors such as travel delays, and said other sectors, such as transport and energy, could start to see the impacts.
+It also warned of staffing issues due to external factors such as travel delays, and said other sectors, such as transport and energy, could start to be affected by the weather.

 The Alzheimer’s Society said colder temperatures can be difficult for people with dementia to adjust to and they may not recognise they are cold or be able to communicate it.